MarcinJuraszek/marcinjuraszek.com/_posts/2017-05-19-adding-matt-operator-to-roslyn-part-1.md

 *PS.
 All of the above changes can be reviewed on GitHub in [marcinjuraszek/Roslyn](https://github.com/MarcinJuraszek/roslyn/tree/mattOperator) - see [lexing and parsing](https://github.com/MarcinJuraszek/roslyn/commit/adab7844f04f858405ee259a083f7880f9a071cc)* commit for a diff.

+PS2. **The second part of the series is now out: [Adding Matt operator to Roslyn - Binding](adding-matt-operator-to-roslyn-part-2.html)**.